rohithsrinivaas/ThermoCalc-macro/README.md

 ## Ternary System

 ### Liquidus projection
-Advanced options in POLY_3 module is used
+AlMgSi system is modelled

-AlMgSi System
+ADVANCED_OPTIONS in POLY_3 module is used initially.
+Traditional method of using CHANGE_STATUS is also shown.

 ### Solidification Path